Scala Parser Combinators alternatives and similar packages

 - Have a look at existing issues

-- Ask questions and discuss on Gitter
+- Ask questions and discuss in GitHub Discussions

 - Feel free to open draft pull requests with partially completed changes, to get feedback.